Skip to main content

 Major Requirements

-• Completion of 12 upper division courses with C- or better (exception: up to four units of LIGN 199 taken for pass/no pass may count towards the major.
-In order to satisfy the upper-division course requirements, students who enroll in LIGN 199 for just two units are advised to enroll for another two units in a subsequent quarter.)
+• Completion of 12 upper division courses with C- or better (exception: up to four combined units of LIGN 188R, LIGN 195, or LIGN 199 taken for pass/no pass may count towards the major.
+In order to satisfy the upper-division course requirements, students who enroll in one of these courses for just two units are advised to enroll for another two units in any of these courses in a subsequent quarter.)

 • At least 6 of the 12 major courses must be taken in residence at UC San Diego.